 One of the defining characteristics of Salem's Art Department is closeness.
 Students and professors alike have an uncommon passion for the study and practice of art and design-in all forms-and therefore have established a tightly knit community of friends and learners.
-While it is one of Salem's larger departments, art classes rarely exceed 20 students, with most upper-level classes numbering five to 10 students
+While it is one of Salem's larger departments, art classes rarely exceed 20 students, with most upper-level classes numbering five to 10 students.

 You may choose from among three majors within the Art Department:

-Studio Art and Art History are also available as minors.
+All areas are also available as minors.

 It goes without saying that you are creative and have a passion for the arts!
 You are also likely to be motivated, creative, independent and bring a solid work-ethic to the classroom.
 You will be encouraged to share your ideas and opinions as well as to seek out inventive ways of learning.
 You will take part in internships and special projects as well as study abroad in order to broaden your artistic horizons.
 While at Salem you will complete a require research project.
-You may also want to join one of two student arts organizations on campus, the American Society of Interior Design (ASID) or Salem Art Society.

 Your professors in the art department are professionally active scholars whose talents and scholarly achievements are matched only by their dedication to classroom and studio teaching.
 In addition to their activities at Salem, our professors also lecture regularly to audiences outside the Salem community, have active exhibition schedules and coordinate the activities of the Salem Fine Arts Center Galleries.